How to grow your Shopify sales: marketing strategy tips, tactics & ideas

+So, you've seen some cracking Shopify sales — but don't stop there.
 Make your consumers part of your tribe.
 If you go about things strategically with email and social media, you can amplify your Shopify sales by having your loyal customers be an additional marketing mouthpiece.

 Treat your existing customers

-Who doesn’t love a little treat on their birthday?
+Birthdays are for gifts, of course.
 By encouraging customers to provide their birthday — either at checkout or in the creation of an online profile — you can use the Klaviyo birthday workflow to send an email on or around their special day offering a discount or free gift.